vishalxl/nostr_console/README.md

                                     maximum allowed is 12.
       -c, --color  <color>          Color option can be green, cyan, white, black, red and blue.
       -h, --help                    Print this usage message and exit.

+  Advanced
+      -y, --difficulty <number>     The difficulty number in bits, only for kind 1 messages.
+Tne next larger number divisible by 4 is taken as difficulty.
+Can't be more than 24 bits, because otherwise it typically takes too much time.
+Minimum and default is 0, which means no difficulty.
 ```

 To get ALL the latest messages for last 3 days (on linux which allows backtick execution):